flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

 ```

 With nonlinear scaling at 200%, the actual font size used by the `RichText`
-widget is 21 (instead of 40), and the `MyTooltipBox` wigdet would take
+widget is 21 (instead of 40), and the `MyTooltipBox` widget would take
-significantly more screen space than needed, potentially make the tooltip
+significantly more screen space than needed, potentially making the tooltip
 annoying.
-On the other hand, at a smaller font size the tooltip's text could be
+On the other hand, at a smaller font size, the tooltip's text could be
 cutoff due to insufficient vertical space.

-Adopting nonlinear text scaling may not be an easy task.
+Adopting nonlinear text scaling might not be an easy task.
 If you're unsure about
 how to migrate certian `textScaleFactor` usages, or when it is going to take an
 extended period of time (for example, when the UI has to be redesigned),
 consider replacing `textScaleFactor` with `TextScaler.textScaleFactor` first.
 The